charlie-wong/coding-style/c/Formatting.rst

 Indentation
 -------------------------------------------------------------------------------
-Tabs are 4 characters, and thus indentations are also 4 characters, and use spaces only.
+Tabs are 4 characters, and thus indentations are also 4 characters, and use ``spaces`` only.

 The whole idea behind indentation is to clearly define where a block of control starts and ends.
-Especially when you’ve been looking at your screen for 20 straight hours, you’ll find it a lot easier to see how the indentation works if you have large indentations.
+Especially when you’ve been looking at your screen for 20 straight hours, you’ll find it a lot easier to see how the indentation works if you have large, properly and consistent indentations.

-If having 4-character indentations makes the code move too far to the right, and makes it hard to read on the screen, then it maybe a warning that your logical have problems and you need to find an easy way to fix your problem.
+If having 4-character indentations makes the code move too far to the right, and makes it hard to read on the screen, then it maybe a warning that your logical have problems and you need to find an easy way to do that, and fix your problem.

 .. tip::